 At first glance, Sisense and Tableau look fairly similar.
 They both come with several deployment options, provide embedded analytics features, and give companies granular control over powerful data visualization tools.
 It’s easy to get lost in the many features these two BI vendors offer, so we’ve compared Sisense vs. Tableau for you.

 Sisense is available in the cloud, on premises, and as a hybrid deployment.
-Pricing is on a quote-basis, and add-ons like natural language narratives or embedded analytics can increase the annual subscription price.

 Tableau is available as a private on premises server, a public cloud server, or as a fully-hosted private online solution.
 Versions vary based on user needs and company structures, and include:

 Companies can purchase different seats depending on the user’s needs and capabilities, and teams can also add-on tools like embedded analytics.

 Both of these tools offer full-service business intelligence platform implementations that store, process, analyze and visualize data.
 Depending on your data sources, your company may require a data analyst to prepare and import your data for use.